 Ride, Eat, Repeat: A Mountain Biker's Guide to Park City, UT

-Come for the MTB trails, stay for the food and drink
+Come for the world class MTB trails, stay for the region's best food and drink

 There’s a subtle distinction between being a tourist and being a traveler.
 As a tourist, you visit.
 You tour the most popular attractions, check off the obvious must-sees and must-dos.
 It’s a temporary experience.
 But as a traveler, you immerse.
 You sink yourself deep into the culture of the location.
 Sure, it may also be temporary, but you experience it differently—not through a tourist’s wide-eyes of wonder, but through a different lens, one that’s filtered by the knowledge of locals, a little harder around the edges with an air of underground knowledge you can only get from being a native.
 It’s kind of like having an older, wiser sibling who shows you the way through life.
 What you’re left with is a snapshot of the way life can be, a little moment you can tuck away in your pocket and keep with you forever.